We all know something has gone seriously wrong in our world.

-According to a study from The Ocean Cleanup, almost most of the plastic in the Great Pacific Garbage Patch (world’s largest floating trash island) come from abandoned fishing nets and gear.
+According to a study from The Ocean Cleanup, almost most of the plastic in the Great Pacific Garbage Patch (world’s largest floating trash island) comes from abandoned fishing nets and gear.

-And this is a double-edge knife.
+And this is a double-edged knife.
 This abandoned “ghost gear” keeps trapping and killing marine wildlife.

-Whether industrial, from households or individual, is nothing but an act of laziness and ignorance.
+Whether industrial, from households or individuals, is nothing but an act of laziness and ignorance.

 People need to understand that with littering comes consequences.
 It affects plants and animals but also tourism and safety.
 Littered streets and surroundings tend to be abandoned, by both tourists and locals.

 Nobody enjoys having a Sunday walk in a waste ground…